pinobatch/pently/docs/pentlyas.md

 Durations may be augmented by 50% or 75% by adding `.` or `..`
 after the number.

-Duration is optional for each note.
+Duration is optional for each note, repeated chord, rest, or wait.
 The `durations` command controls how missing durations are assigned.

 * In `durations temporary` (the default), as in MML, numbers after a note change the duration only for that note.
 Only `l` commands